Overview

 - Want to extract data from multiple calls at scale

-workflow_id immediately and can poll the status endpoint to check progress and retrieve results.
+Backfill operations are asynchronous - you’ll receive a workflow_id immediately and can poll the status endpoint to check progress and retrieve results.

 This is an Enterprise-only feature.
 Contact your Bland representative or reach out to sales to enable this functionality.